Victoria E. Igwe

 Victoria Ebubechukwu Igwe is a seasoned information and communication expert, journalist, certified public relations professional, researcher, writer, and media strategist with extensive experience in strategic messaging, media engagement, and public enlightenment.
 Passionate about storytelling and nation-building, Igwe blends a strong background in journalism, public relations, and academic research to craft narratives that inform, educate, and inspire.
 As a history enthusiast, she is committed to preserving cultural heritage and using media as a powerful tool for civic awareness and social transformation.

-Bombs, Blockade, and Survival: A Mother’s Journey in Biafra’s Civil War
+Bombs, Blockade, and Survival: Civilian Life in the Biafra’s War

-When Nigeria’s Eastern Region seceded in May 1967 to form the Republic of Biafra,...
+When Nigeria’s Eastern Region declared independence as the Republic of Biafra on 30 May...